-2 Although long distance traders may choose to employ strategies associated with different categories, 3 other types of traders tend to have difficulty doing long distance trade due to higher capital 4 requirements.
-Examples of how long-distance traders mix categories include, for example when a long distance trader uses the strategy of an itinerant trader when price differences between villages 5 6 and local markets are attractive.
-While continuing long-distance trading activities, some traders may 7 also buy sheep and goats to rear as part of their herd like a rearing-trader.
-As some long distance 8 traders started as butchers, they then combine these strategies.
-Such combinations of trading 9 strategies are important for long distance traders, because of the precarity.
+Although long distance traders may choose to employ strategies associated with other categories of traders, the converse is difficult because of higher working capital required to enter the long distance trade.
+Examples of how long distance traders mix categories include, i) using the strategy of an itinerant trader when price differences between villages and local markets are attractive, ii) buying sheep and goats to rear as part of their herd like the rearing traders and iii) operating butchery as second business line.
+Such combinations of trading strategies are important for long distance traders, because of the precarity.

-10 Local traders are part of an activity pattern that requires sequential coordination of activities 11 (Håkansson and Snehota, 1995, p.
+Local traders are part of an activity system that requires sequential coordination (Håkansson and Snehota, 1995, p.
 5).
-They move animals while purchasing them at specific locations 12 (markets, water points, and homesteads) and at certain times (market days or agreed timing at fixed 13 points), thus concentrate a spatially dispersed supply.
-The different transactions carried out by a 14 variety of traders at the village level, local markets and the onward flow of sheep and goats to 15 regional and terminal markets is represented in Figure 3 as a finely branched net showing the point 16 at which each trader is active and the broadening thickness of the tributaries depicting the increase 17 in volume of the flow of animals from primary to terminal markets.
-Nevertheless, these varied 18 connections are typically abstracted as a linear chain in most livestock marketing literature (IIRR, 19 2014; Juma et al. 2010; Pavanello, 2010).
+They move animals while purchasing them at specific locations

-1 Figure 3: Movement of sheep and goats from producer catchments to primary, secondary and
+(markets, water points, and homesteads) and at certain times (market days or agreed time at fixed points), thus concentrate a spatially dispersed supply.
+The different transactions carried out by a variety of traders at the village level, local markets and the onward movement of sheep and goats to regional and terminal markets, is represented in Fig. 3.
+The finely branched net shows the point at which each trader is active and the broadening thickness of the tributaries depicts the increase in volume of the flow of animals from primary to terminal markets.
+Nevertheless, these varied connections are typically abstracted as a linear chain in most livestock marketing literature (IIRR, 2014; Juma et al., 2010; Pavanello, 2010).

-2 terminal markets
+Fig. 3.
+Movement of sheep and goats from producer catchment areas to primary, secondary and terminal markets.